Libya says 'uncatchable' veteran militant killed in U.S. strike

 The Pentagon was continuing to assess the results of the operation, spokesman Colonel Steve Warren said in a statement.

-Libya's internationally recognised government, which sits in the eastern town of Bayda, said the U.S strike had killed Belmokhtar at a gathering with other militant leaders, who it did not name.
+Libya's internationally recognized government, which sits in the eastern town of Bayda, said the U.S strike had killed Belmokhtar at a gathering with other militant leaders, who it did not name.

 Libyan officials gave no further details about the area of the strike.
 But Libyan military sources said an air strike on a farmhouse on Saturday in Ajdabiya city near Benghazi had killed seven members of the Ansar al Sharia militant group who had been meeting there.